blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 We'll need to create a destination withdrawl account in Kraken, so lets get the account details from Revolut.

-* Click the abacus icon in the _top-left_ corner of the Revolut App, select EUR and copy the 'local' details.
+* Click the abacus icon in the _top-left_ corner of the Revolut App, select EUR and copy the `local` details.
 * Find the most up to date office location for Revolut.
 Below is their current address.

   > Revolut Limited